alphagov/govuk-rfcs/rfc-108-including-gem-component-assets.md

 This also has some detriments:

-- all components are included regardless of whether they are used, so unused CSS/JS may be included
+- all components are included regardless of whether they are used, so unused CSS/JS will be included
 - only publically facing components can be added to the gem, or unused CSS/JS would be included (we now have components that need to be shared across only private applications that use the gem)

 ## Proposed solution (Sass)